 Patent has the most extensive and expensive procedures of any IP area.
-Unlike trade secret protections, which are effective immediately and with no procedural prerequisites, an inventor obtains patent rights only by completing an extensive governmental examination process at the USPTO and paying substantial fees.
-The process of taking an application through examination is called patent prosecution.
+Unlike trade secret protections, which are effective immediately and with no procedural prerequisites, an inventor obtains patent rights only by completing an extensive application process at the USPTO and paying substantial fees.
+Terminologically, the USPTO engages in patent "examination" and the applicant engages in patent "prosecution."